ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 ## Alternative Submission Parameters

-By default, the submission script will submit to the "week" partition for 7 days or the "geo" partition on Omega depending on your group.
+By default, the submission script will submit to the "week" partition for 7 days.
 Sometimes the wait times can be very long in the week partition, so you can either submit day or scavenge partition.
 To change this, edit your case’s run script and change the partition and time lines.
 The maximum walltime in the day partition is 24 hours.
-The maximum walltime in scavenge is 24 hours on Grace and 7 days on Omega.
+The maximum walltime in scavenge is 24 hours on Grace.
 For example:

 ``` bash
 ## day partition